-To ensure the best product possible, Indian River County Building Division is pleased to announce a May transition to launching the MyGovernmentOnline (MGO) permitting software for the submission, review, and approval of permit applications.
+To ensure the best product possible, Indian River County Building Division is pleased to announce a Summer transition to launching the MyGovernmentOnline (MGO) permitting software for the submission, review, and approval of permit applications.

 To prepare for our new permitting system, approximately two (2) weeks prior to go live we will stop accepting permit applications submitted to firstname.lastname@example.org.